 CRA End-of-Support Disclosure: Pre-Purchase Duty

-Annex II point 7 of the Cyber Resilience Act (Regulation (EU) 2024/2847) requires manufacturers to state the support period end date in the information accompanying the product, before purchase.
-It is the user-facing counterpart to the duration rules in Article 13(8) and the point-of-purchase end-of-life duty in Article 13(19).
-For duration mechanics, see CRA Support Period Basics; for patch delivery, see CRA Security Updates.
+The Cyber Resilience Act (Regulation (EU) 2024/2847) requires manufacturers to state the support-period end date in the information accompanying the product, before purchase.
+It is the user-facing counterpart to support-period planning and the point-of-purchase end-of-life duty.
+For duration mechanics, see CRA Support Period Basics.
+For patch delivery, see CRA Security Updates.
+For the parent overview see CRA support period.

 Summary

 • Pre-purchase requirement.
-The Annex II point 7 end-date disclosure must reach the user before the purchase completes, not afterwards.
+The end-date disclosure must reach the user before the purchase completes, not afterwards.

 • Reflects the actual end date.
-If the manufacturer relies on the shorter-lifetime carve-out under Article 13(8), the Annex II disclosure must show the actual (shorter) end date, not a rounded five-year placeholder.
+If the manufacturer relies on a shorter expected-use period, the user-facing disclosure must show the actual shorter end date, not a rounded five-year placeholder.

-• Ties to Annex VII technical-file retention.
-Under Article 13(13), the technical file (which includes the Annex II information) must be retained for 10 years from market placement, or for the support period, whichever is longer.
+• Ties to technical-file retention.
+The technical file, including the user-information set, must be retained for 10 years from market placement, or for the support period if longer.

 Technical file retention

-The four anchor points of the CRA end-of-support disclosure: the Annex II line item, the related Article 13 paragraph, the retention floor, and the penalty ceiling.
+The four anchor points of the end-of-support disclosure: the disclosure moment, the channel, the retention floor, and the penalty model.

 • The end date is stated in the product documentation provided at or before the point of sale or download.